Hamza-ye/mini-projects-learning-flutter/beginner/README.md

-# Flutter Features and componenets for beginner Repository
+# Flutter Features and componenets for beginner Flutter tutorials

-This Repository Contains multiple mini-projects from multiple
-random Flutter learning materials for beginning to learn flutter.
+This Repository Contains multiple mini-projects from multiple random Flutter learning materials for beginning to learn flutter.